tesseract-ocr/tessdoc/TrainingTesseract2.md

 " 389 520 407 532
 ```

-If you didn't sucessfully space out the characters on the training image, some may have been joined into a single box.
+If you didn't successfully space out the characters on the training image, some may have been joined into a single box.
 In this case, you can either remake the images with better spacing and start again, or if the pair is common, put both characters at the start of the line, leaving the bounding box to represent them both.
 (As of 2.04, there is a limit of 24 bytes for the description of a "character".
 This will allow you between 6 and 24 unicodes to describe the character, depending on where your codes sit in the unicode set.
 If anyone hits this limit, please file an issue describing your situation.)

 **Note** that the coordinate system used in the box file has (0,0) at the bottom-left.

-If you have an editor that understands UTF-8, this process will be a lot easier than if it doesn't, as each UTF-8 character has upto 4 bytes to code it, and dumb editors will show you all the bytes separately.
+If you have an editor that understands UTF-8, this process will be a lot easier than if it doesn't, as each UTF-8 character has up to 4 bytes to code it, and dumb editors will show you all the bytes separately.

 There are several visual tools for editing box file - please check [AddOns wiki](AddOns#For_Tesseract-OCR_2.0x).